 With respect to the fundamental policy relating to lending set forth above, the 1940 Act does not prohibit a fund from making loans; however, SEC staff interpretations currently prohibit funds from lending more than one-third of their total assets, except through the purchase of debt obligations or the use of repurchase agreements.
 (A repurchase agreement is an agreement to purchase a security, coupled with an agreement to sell that security back to the original seller on an agreed-upon date at a price that reflects current interest rates.
 The SEC frequently treats repurchase agreements as loans.)
 While lending securities may be a source of income to the Fund, as with other extensions of credit, there are risks of delay in recovery or even loss of rights in the underlying securities should the borrower fail financially.
 However, loans would be made only when the Fund's Manager or a Subadviser believes the income justifies the attendant risks.
 The Fund also will be permitted by this policy to make loans of money, including to other funds.
 The Fund would have to obtain exemptive relief from the SEC to make loans to other funds.
+The policy above will be interpreted not to prevent the Fund from purchasing or investing in debt obligations and loans.
 In addition, collateral arrangements with respect to options, forward currency and futures transactions and other derivative instruments, as well as delays in the settlement of securities transactions, will not be considered loans.